Set Up the InDesign User Interface

 Unfortunately, the tools used for accessibility testing are not available for Mac OS.
 A separate testing PC is recommended.

-Download and install the following tools to your testing PC (or partner with an accessibility specialist for testing):
+Download and install the following tools to your testing PC: